AyakaAgo/OnBackInvokedLua/doc/backdispatcher.md

 ```
 Equivalent to [unregisterOnBackInvokedCallback](https://developer.android.google.cn/reference/android/window/OnBackInvokedDispatcher#unregisterOnBackInvokedCallback(android.window.OnBackInvokedCallback)).
 Unregisters an `OnBackInvokedCallback`.

+> **Warning**: Unregister the OnBackInvokedCallback when ready to stop intercepting the back gesture.
+Otherwise, users may see undesirable behavior when using a system Back navigation—for example, "getting stuck" between views and forcing them to force quit your app.

 **paramaters**
 | name | type | description |
 | :----- | :----- | :----- |